abulovic/sysbio-docker/README.md

     pip install --upgrade pip
     pip install --upgrade setuptools

+If you want to be able to activate this virtual environment from every location in your shell, run

+    echo -ne "\nalias run-sb-docker=\"source [PATH-TO-sysbio-docker]/env/bin/activate\"" >> ~/.bashrc

+where you replace the `PATH-TO-sysbio-docker` with an absolute path to the directory where you downloaded sysbio-docker.
+Next time you start your console, you should be able to start your environment by running

+    run-sb-docker

 In this environment we will install all that is required to look at our beautiful interactive [jupyter](http://jupyter.readthedocs.io/en/latest/)-based plots.
 Let's install this tool: